tne-lab/py-behav-box/BehGUI/docs/protocol_master.md

 - Puts images in random locations on the screen

 #### BANDIT_TRAINING
-- hard coded paradigm to train touching the screen
+- tells code to look for probablities of pellets based on img
-- UPDATE ME w/ exact paradigm
+- Same as TOUCH_BANDIT, but the image locations are hardcoded.

 ### IMG
 - = img name(stored in IMAGES_PATH) : (probablity of reward OPTIONAL)